New Faculty Development Programs

 - Faculty governance and academic freedom

-Upon completion of the program with 80 percent attendance, faculty will receive funds for professional travel.
+Upon completion of the program with 80% attendance, faculty will receive funds for professional travel.

 Your second and third years: Scholarly Enhancement Program

-During the spring semester of the first year at UNL, faculty are encouraged to apply for the Scholarly Enhancement Program (SEP).
-(Application links are below) This is a two year commitment by the department and the College to assist faculty in further developing their scholarship.
+During the spring semester of your first year at UNL you will be encouraged to apply for the Scholarly Enhancement Program SEP.
+This is a two-year commitment by you, your department and the College to assist you in further developing your scholarship.

 Scholarly Enhancement Year 1:

-During the first year of SEP, faculty will focus on
+During the first year of SEP, you will focus on...

 - Writing for publication